Frequently asked questions

 - Nominees must have worked in a Canadian early childhood education setting for at least three years.

-For the complete list of the eligibility criteria, please refer to the 2016-17 Nomination Guidelines.
+For the complete list of the eligibility criteria, please refer to the 2021 Prime Minister's Awards Guidelines.

 No. Certified kindergarten teachers should be nominated for a Prime Minister's Award for Teaching Excellence.

 Some provinces and territories are beginning to integrate early childhood education programs into the K–12 system.
 Eligibility for individual or team nominations which may fall under both award categories will be considered on a case-by-case basis.

 The nominee's employer must provide a letter verifying the type of school-based early learning program for early childhood educators working in a school-based setting (early learning programs).

 Yes.
 Childcare centre directors are eligible for an award if they provide hands-on, direct education and care to young children at least 15 hours per week in a licensed Canadian early childhood education setting and meet the eligibility criteria outlined in the 2021 Prime Minister's Awards Guidelines.

 Any person or group with direct knowledge of the nominee's contribution (i.e. parents, co-workers, supervisors, board members) can make a nomination.